OMIndependent/quswan/src/liveblogs/alundra/al6.md

 date: 2016-02-04 09-0700
 publishDate: 2017-09-29 22:56:55 -0700
 categories: playthroughs alundra
-draft: true
 ---

 Chancellor Ronan says it was the gods' intervention that saved Grandpa Wendell.

 After praying and talking with him, I wander around the Sanctuary.
 It's a church, <a href="https://youtu.be/Z3InmMzDfrQ">with church music</a>, a waiting room for a confession booth, an infirmary, lots of locked doors, and a few switches.
-I'm betting I'm gonna visit this place again...
+I'm betting I'm going to visit this place again...

 I go back and save upstairs at Jess's house, and wander around the village, getting more stuff from Naomi the herbalist.